jupyter-book/jupyter-book/docs/publish/gh-pages.md

 ## Automatically host your book with GitHub Actions

 [GitHub Actions](https://docs.github.com/en/actions) is a tool that allows you to automate things on GitHub.
 It is used for a variety of things, such as testing, publishing packages, and continuous integration.

+Note that if you're not hosting your book on GitHub, or if you'd like another, user-friendly service to build it automatically, see the {doc}`guide to publishing your book on Netlify <../netlify>`.

 ```{note}
 You should be familiar with GitHub Actions before using them